-MAY 1: National Merit Semifinalists and Finalists must submit documentation of National Merit status in the GO System.
+MAY 1: National Merit Finalists must submit documentation of National Merit status in the GO System.
 Finalists must list USM as their first-choice institution with the National Merit Corporation.

 AUGUST 15: Students must accept Freshman National Merit Scholarships in the GO System.